venu-shastri/clean-code-craft/design-harmony.md

 ## Collaboration Collaboration Harmony

 ### Rule
- should be only in terms of method invocations and have a limited extent, intensity and dispersion
+>Collaborations should be only in terms of method invocations and have a limited extent, intensity and dispersion

+>You want to leverage the services of other classes, but you want to have services at the right level, so that you want to know only about a limited number of objects and their services. [...]
+If you had to interact with all the indirectly related objects, we’d have a tangled web of interdependencies and maintenance would be a nightmare

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUwNjk4MDc1LC03NzEzMjY4MTUsMTMzOD
-gyMjM4MiwxMTMwOTAxODY2LDkyNDc2MjQ4OSwxODgwMTQwMjIs
-NDY3MzQ0ODcyXX0=
+eyJoaXN0b3J5IjpbLTI1NTgzMDc3NywtNzcxMzI2ODE1LDEzMz
+g4MjIzODIsMTEzMDkwMTg2Niw5MjQ3NjI0ODksMTg4MDE0MDIy
+LDQ2NzM0NDg3Ml19
 -->